jsolovjo/rhosc-hawtio-ui-tests/README.md

 - Make issue reports if some bugs were found while developing new tests

 ## Getting started
-1. Make sure you have Java, Maven and Git installed and configured n your machine
+1. Make sure you have Java, Maven and Git installed and configured in your machine

 2. Clone this repository
     ```